rocky-linux/documentation/docs/books/nvchad/additional_software.md

 ### Install RipGrep using `cargo`

 Ripgrep is software written in _Rust_ and is installable with the `cargo` utility.
-Note, however, that `cargo` is not installed by the default installation of _rust_ so you have to install it explicitly.
+Note, however, that `cargo` is not installed by the default installation of _rust_, so you have to install it explicitly.
 If you run into errors using this method, revert back to installing from the EPEL.

 ```bash
 dnf install rust cargo